niemet0502/airbnb-clone/README.md

-# This Repo contain twitter Clone made with React js
+# This Repo contain Airbnb Clone made with React js

 ## Installation